PhilippWoelfel/smartstart/README.md

 Reads the configuration file (default [~/.config/smartstart.conf]()), and processes the commands specified therein under certain conditions, or reports on their success status.

 ## Configuration file
-The configuration file specifies which commands to be run by smartstart, and when.
+The configuration file specifies which commands to be run by `smartstart.sh`, and when.
 In addition it can be used to influence the output of a smartstart execution, and of reports.

 Each line must either be a comment (if it starts by `#`), or it must specify a command or set a variable.